compose-spec/compose-spec/spec.md

     external: true
 ```

-You can grant a service access to multiple secrets and you can mix long and
+Services MAY be granted access to multiple secrets.
+Long and short syntax for secrets MAY be used in the
-short syntax.
-Defining a secret does not imply granting a service access to it.
+same Compose file.
+Defining a secret in the top-level `secrets` MUTS NOT imply granting any service access to it.
+Such grant must be explicit within service specification as [secrets](#secrets) service element.

 ### security_opt

-`security_opt` override the default labeling scheme for each container.
+`security_opt` overrides the default labeling scheme for each container.

 ```yml
 security_opt: